lingua-libre/RecordWizard/README.md

 # Record Wizard
-The RecordWizard is a [MediaWiki](https://mediawiki.org) recording studio extension allowing rapid and mass recording of clean, well cut, well named pronunciation files.
+The RecordWizard is a [MediaWiki](https://mediawiki.org) extension allowing providing a recording studio that allows mass recording of clean, well cut, well named pronunciation files.

-It was created to run [Lingua Libre](https://lingualibre.org) and their development is therefore strongly correlated, but the extension was made to be usable on another MediaWiki instance.
+It was created to run [Lingua Libre](https://lingualibre.org) and their development is therefore strongly correlated, but the extension was designed to be usable on another MediaWiki instance.

 ## Getting Started
 ### Prerequisites